Ditectrev/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] In the console, validate which SSH keys have been stored as project-wide keys.
 - [ ] Navigate to Identity-Aware Proxy and check the permissions for these resources.
 - [ ] Enable Audit Logs on the IAM &amp; admin page for all resources, and validate the results.
-- [x] Use the command gcloud projects get "iam" policy to view the current role assignments.
+- [x] Use the command gcloud projects get-iam-policy to view the current role assignments.

 **[⬆ Back to Top](#table-of-contents)**